-RYDAPT is an oral prescription medicine used to treat adults:
+RYDAPT is a prescription medicine used to treat adults:

-- with newly diagnosed with a certain type of acute myeloid leukemia (AML), in combination with certain
+- newly diagnosed with a certain type of acute myeloid leukemia (AML), in combination with certain chemotherapy medicines

 - Your healthcare provider will perform a test to make sure RYDAPT is right for you.